odk-x/website/_pages/software/index.md

 [Source Code](https://github.com/odk-x/suitcase)

 ## [ODK-X Sync Endpoint](#odk-x-sync-endpoint)
-Sync Endpoint is a server that enables data to replicated between mobile devices.
+Sync Endpoint is a server that enables data to be replicated between mobile devices.
 It communicates with your ODK-X Android applications to synchronize your data and application files.
 Depending on your needs, ODK-X Sync Endpoint can either be installed in a cloud-based virtual machine, or on your own infrastructure.

 For more detailed information and alternative Cloud Endpoints refer to the [documentation](https://docs.odk-x.org/cloud-endpoints-intro/)